StephanosPSteer/Aubrushli_images/README.md

 # What it won't let you do

 Most stable diffusion configuration things.
-Not even changing CFG_Scale (I leave at default, the thing is I figure if you are using this its for storyboards, you just want to use it and not get too involved in the frankly a bit unpredictable cfg_scale).
+Not even changing CFG_Scale (I have set it at 15 as I want fairly realistic, the thing is I figure if you are using this its for storyboards, you just want to use it and not get too involved in the frankly a bit unpredictable cfg_scale).
 At the moment the image aspect ratio is wider than the normal (512 x 512 1:1) its 768 x 512 (Stability AI recommends at least one axis being 512) so not quite 16:9.
 This is because this is aimed at storyboards and most storyboards will be wide screen.
 This may well cause issues on lower hardware.

 I havent added any controlnet features or actually any img to img features because the idea is to get images directly from a shot list.
 Thats not to say it won't look a million times better if I do but it will be difficult to automate so maybe later I will try and incorporate those options.

 I looked at [Gligen](https://github.com/gligen/GLIGEN) and at composable diffusion/latent couple as I thought they could be very useful, but right now if I use a wide image format they tend to create multiples even more than normal SD which defeats the purpose of a composable image.

-I want to properly incorporate Seeds as they will be useful for a consistent look across shots and that is my very next thing to do.
+~~I want to properly incorporate Seeds as they will be useful for a consistent look across shots and that is my very next thing to do.~~ INCORPORATED

 ## Brief suggested install process